Jess Asato: Employment

 She was employed as a health policy researcher at the Social Market Foundation and was director of the Labour Yes!
 Campaign in favour of alternative vote plus.
 She was previously acting director of Progress, a director of Left Foot Forward (2009–2015) and vice-chairman of the Fabian Society.
 It has been suggested that under her directorship, Progress became less of a cheerleader group for Blairite politics than it was when it started.

 She was vice-chair of the Electoral Reform Society (2011–2015), having previously directed the Vote for a Change campaign for a referendum on electoral reform along with Neal Lawson and Colin Hines from 2009 to 2012.
 She was also chair of governors of Jack Taylor Special School for children with disabilities and learning difficulties, and served as joint acting chair of Brook.
 She is on the advisory board of the European Institute for the Study of Contemporary Antisemitism.

 In 2025, she was appointed a director of the Social Market Foundation think tank.

-Personal life
+Legal case

-Asato was quickly divorced from her first husband, Howard Dawber, who stood as the Labour candidate for Bexleyheath and Crayford at the 2010 general election, whilst her second husband, journalist Gareth Butler, died of a heart attack in 2008.
-She married her third husband, Rob Chaplin, in 2014 and had a baby in 2015.
+In 2026 Asato is suing Elon Musk's SpaceXAI, saying in a statement that the Grok AI platform had been used to create fake sexualised images of her.
+Law firm AWO said Asato had filed a claim at the High Court in England for breaches of data protection law and misuse of her private information.
+She is seeking remedies including damages, a formal acknowledgement that what happened to her was illegal and an order requiring xAI to stop all further illegality.